eldrin/text-concept-similarity/README.md

     --dict_fn=/path/to/dictionary.json
 ```

-It expect the input text file contianing text files where each "document" corresponds to each row.
+It expects the input text file contianing text files where each "document" corresponds to each row.

 ```text
 this is the first document.